JAPANESE POTATO SALAD

 Try not to over mayo your potato salad, the consistency should be creamy enough that all the ingredients can hold together on a spoon, but not so drenched in mayo that it tastes too rich and wet.

-You can make your potato salad the day before you plan to eat it, just make sure to add an extra squeeze of mayo before serving if the salad consistancy seems dry.
+You can make your potato salad the day before you plan to eat it, just make sure to taste it, and add an extra squeeze of mayo before serving if the salad consistency seems dry.

-You can use the potato salad to make another Japanese comfort food, the potato salad sandwich!
+You can use the potato salad to make another Japanese comfort food, the “potato salad sando”.